RomanBessonov/Sample-site/README.md

 # mkn-sp-analysis

-This is a repository for mathematica analysis at SP MKN
+This is a repository for mathematical analysis at SP MKN